junxit/us-congress-bills-113/metadata.md

 - 2013-08-02 — Received in the House.
 - 2013-08-02 — Referred to the Committee on Natural Resources, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-08-02 — Referred to the Committee on Natural Resources, and in addition to the Committee on Education and the Workforce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-09-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-09-10 — Considered as unfinished business. (consideration: CR H5458-5459)
+- 2013-09-10 — Considered under suspension of the rules. (consideration: CR H5453-5454)
+- 2013-09-10 — DEBATE - The House proceeded with forty minutes of debate on S. 256.
+- 2013-09-10 — Mr. Hastings (WA) moved to suspend the rules and pass the bill.
+- 2013-09-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 454). (text: CR H5453)
+- 2013-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 454).(text: CR H5453)
+- 2013-09-12 — Presented to President.
+- 2013-09-12 — Presented to President.
+- 2013-09-18 — Became Public Law No: 113-34.
+- 2013-09-18 — Became Public Law No: 113-34.
+- 2013-09-18 — Signed by President.
+- 2013-09-18 — Signed by President.